Namibia must rate as one of Africa's greatest birding destinations:

 Your booking can be secured with a booking form and deposit.
 You will receive confirmation and our tour information pack with practical information on what to expect and how to prepare for the tour.
 The balance is due 150 days before the tour.
 Contact us to enquire about availability.

-tours for both world listers and more relaxed holiday birders.
-We
+tour company customising tours for both world listers and more relaxed

-combine interests in mammals, butterflies, dragonflies, botany and
+holiday birders.
+We combine interests in mammals, butterflies,

-knowledge of African birds and birding areas is our greatest strength
+birds and birding areas is our greatest strength and together we

-and together we have rediscovered species, shared exciting observations
+have rediscovered species, shared exciting observations with the

-with the birding community and had a fun time exploring our home
+birding community and had a fun time exploring our home continent.

 books on where to find Southern Africa's and Madagascar's best